Date of Degree

 Copyright 2013 Gina M. Messamer

 Messamer, Gina Marie.
 "The connection between female business-owners and female lawyers and its impact on making partner."
-Master's thesis, University of Iowa, 2013.
+MA (Master of Arts) thesis, University of Iowa, 2013.